apache/skywalking/docs/en/setup/README.md

 Setup based on which kind of probes are you going to use.
 If you don't understand, please read [Concepts and Designs](../concepts-and-designs/README.md) first.

-**Important: Please comfirm the system time on the monitored servers are same as the time on the OAP servers.**
+**Important: Please choose the timezone on UI, make it matches the timezone of your OAP backend servers.**

 ## Download official releases